 Next up was the addition of Julie Archambeau on Oahu.
 Julie was previously a Broker-in-Charge for a giant Realogy-owned company on the island of Oahu.
 Julie is an absolute powerhouse of energy, with a ton of passion for Hawaii Life and for growing the careers of others.
 It’s been a pleasure to work with Julie and to watch her transmit her incredible enthusiasm into our crew on Oahu.

 We recognize the contributions of all of our amazing team members across the state.
 We are especially grateful for the contribution of women to Hawaii Life, who power more than two-thirds of our $1 billion in annual sales.
-That’s proportional to their representation here at Hawaii Life since women make up two-thirds of our company and a full 79% of our Brokers-in-Charge (15 of 19 of them are women).
+While its true that women make up two-thirds of our workforce here at Hawaii Life, a full 79% of our Brokers-in-Charge are women (15 out of 19).
 That number recently bumped up with the addition of two more powerhouse women.
 Patricia Choi and Julianna Garris, both with The Choi Group at Hawaii Life, joined our team in late December.
 We are proud of and grateful to the many women in leadership roles and in every aspect of our business.

 Statewide, Exclusive Affiliations